Who We Are

 Hingham Nursery School has many annual traditions that the students look forward to each year.

-Each classroom celebrates Parade Day and Bike Day.
-We have an closing picnic at Cronin Field each year on the last day of school.
-Each child is invited to participate in Tile Day, when they can put their hand print on a tile that goes up on the wall of the school.
+Each classroom celebrates Parade Day and older classes have a Bike Day.
+We have a closing picnic each year on the last day of school.
+Each child has the opportunity to leave a lasting impression at the school by participating in Tile Day, where they put their hand print on a tile that goes up on the wall of the school.
 Hingham Nursery School also traditionally hosts a Touch-a-Truck event for the whole Hingham community in the fall.

 Mission and Philosophy